Extravagance, irrationality and Diophantine approximation: Abstract

 \section{Abstract}

-For an invariant probability measure for the Gauss map, almost all numbers are Diophantine if the log of the partial quotent function is integrable.
-We show that with respect to a ``Renyi measure'' for the Gauss map with the log of the partial quotent function non-integrable, almost all numbers are Liouville.
-We also exhibit Gauss-invariant, ergodic measures with arbitrary irrationality exponent.
-The proofs are via the ``extravagance'' of positive, stationary, stochastic processes.
-In addition, we prove a Khinchin-type theorem for Diophantine approximation with respect to ``weak Renyi measures''.
+For an invariant probability measure for the Gauss map, almost all numbers are Diophantine if the log of the partial quotient function is integrable.
+We show that with respect to a ``continued fraction mixing'' measure for the Gauss map with the log of the partial quotient function non-integrable, almost all numbers are Liouville.
+We also exhibit Gauss-invariant, ergodic measures with arbitrary irrationality exponent. \

+The proofs are applications of our study of the ``extravagance'' of positive, stationary, stochastic processes. \

+In addition, we prove a Khinchin-type dichotomy for Diophantine approximation with respect to ``weak Renyi measures'' which are ``doubling at $0$''.